 There are several options available for remotely tracking your phone, but Google's own Find My Device service is one of the most convenient around.
 In addition to locating your phone, Find My Device lets you ring, remotely lock, or even erase the data if your phone goes missing or stolen.
+Here's what you need to know about Find My Device, and how to use the service.

 Find My Device is enabled out of the box on most devices, but it doesn't hurt to see if it's running on your phone.
 Doing so is a straightforward process that doesn't take more than a few minutes, so let's get started.